Azure/mlops-v2/QUICKSTART.md

 # Quickstart

+## Technical requirements

+- Github as the source control repository
+- Azure DevOps as the DevOps orchestration tool
+- Azure service principals to access / create Azure resources from Azure DevOps (or the ability to create them)
+- Git bash or another shell script editor on your local machine

 ## Prerequisites
 ---

 **Duration: 45min**

 **Note: This demo is based on the beta version for the MLOps Azure Machine Learning Classical ML Pattern.
 Due to ongoing, cli v2 changes and Azure Machine Learning enhencements, the demo can fail.
 The team is working on keeping the example as up-to-date as possible.**

 1. Create Service Principles